 For the fans of the musicians I paint, I like add some visual memorabilia.
 In this painting I put a couple of Nirvana happy face logos in the pen work.
 He looks like he is coming through a port window (death), from water (“Nevermind”).
 Sheet rock tape made his hair defined and grungy.
 The style is comic grunge.

 In these times of home isolation there are 4 wonderful ways to help support my art.
 The first and very important, share my site with your friends, family and anyone you think might enjoy it.
-Second buy a print, PRINT ON SALE will take you to the options.
-The third way is made a donation as low as $3.00, DONATIONS will take you to your options.
+Second way is to join my Patreon @AMALEEART The third way is made a donation as low as $3.00, DONATIONS will take you to your options.
 And finally buy the original painting, BUY ORIGINAL will take you to this option.